Parametrised noncommutative motives and equivariant cubical descent in algebraic K-theory: Aspects of parametrised category theory

 \subsection{Basic setup}

-We provide here an overview of the basic theory that has already appeared in the literature.
-For the categorical foundations of parametrised homotopy theory, we refer the reader to \cite{parametrisedIntroduction,expose1Elements,shahThesis,shahPaperII} (in particular, for a discussion of parametrised adjunctions, which will be the bread and butter of this article, see \cite[$\S8$]{shahThesis}); for the algebraic theories of semiadditivity and symmetric monoidal structures, we refer the reader to \cite{nardinExposeIV,nardinThesis,nardinShah}; for the theory of presentability, see \cite{kaifPresentable}; and finally, for a one--stop survey for many of the basic theory, see for instance \cite{kaifThesis}.
+We provide here an overview of the basic theory.
+The original sources for these are \cite{parametrisedIntroduction,expose1Elements,shahThesis,shahPaperII,nardinExposeIV,nardinThesis,nardinShah,kaifPresentable}.
+For a one--stop survey for many of the basic theory, see for instance \cite{kaifThesis}.
 Expert readers should feel free to skip this subsection.

 \begin{defn}[$\baseCat$--categories] Let $\baseCat$ be a small category.
 The category of $\baseCat$\textit{--categories} $\cat_{\baseCat}$ is defined to be $\func(\baseCat\op,\cat)$.
 An object in $\cat_{\baseCat}$ will be indicated with the underline notation $\underline{\sC}$.
 Under Lurie's straightening--unstraightening equivalence $\func(\baseCat\op,\cat)\simeq \cocartesianCategory(\baseCat\op)$, we will denote by $\int\underline{\sC}\rightarrow\baseCat\op$ the cocartesian unstraightening of $\underline{\sC}\in\func(\baseCat\op,\cat)$.
 Morphisms in $\cat_{\baseCat}$ are called $\baseCat$\textit{--functors}. \end{defn}